We may earn a commission for purchases using our links. Learn More..

 I have also recently read of the condition in a 1960’s Ranchers Handbook, where the kits are described as “wetters.”
 It appears “wetters” were first documented in the 1940s on a ranch in Virginia, USA.

 It is an incurable genetic deformity affecting the urinary system, which causes incontinence.
 The entire belly is usually urine-soaked.

 I did try to keep my affected kit comfortable by ensuring that the fur was clipped away from his parts, as it was only getting soiled and matted.
 Then I washed his belly twice a day with a mild antiseptic solution (hibiscrub), diluted in warm water.
-He was then thoroughly dried with a hair-dryer on a cool setting (bought especially for him).
-I then applied some Sudocrem cream on his skin, as he was getting sore (urine scald) with his incontinence.
+He was then thoroughly dried with a hair dryer on a cool setting (bought especially for him).
+I then applied some Sudocrem or Dermocrem cream on his skin, as he was getting sore (urine scald) with his incontinence.

-I did take him to see a vet, who said nothing he could do to help (as a chinchilla is too small to perform a “re-plumbing” operation on).
+I did take him to see a vet, who said there was nothing he could do to help (as a chinchilla is too small to perform a “re-plumbing” operation on).

 Hopefully, this genetic condition will remain rare, but a rethink of breeding practices needs to be carried out if it crops up regularly in any breeding herd.

 Note: Mild incontinence can also be caused by infection (i.e., cystitis) or bladder stones.
 Veterinary treatment/diagnosis is essential.
 This mild (temporary) incontinence usually clears up on recovery.